 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Yoga was originally taught in the Sanskrit language, so you have to learn to "talk the talk" before you can "walk the walk" of the practice.
 Phrases like “sivananda yoga” and “kundalini yoga” are not self-explanatory.
 Don't stress out though, classes at Crescent Yoga studio are taught in English.
 To help you navigate your way through the language of yoga, and find the right yoga class, here are the definitions to some of the more common yoga terms.
 There are many different yoga styles and they differ in their emphasis.
 No one style is better than the other.
-The style you practice is a matter of personal preference and a matter of need.
+The style you practice is a matter of personal preference and a matter of what you need that day.

 An acrobatic form of partner yoga that introduces poses with two or more yogis (base, flyer, spotter) to stretch and twist into supported versions of traditional yoga poses.
 AcroYoga is taught in a group setting to support cooperative learning and team building skills.
 The therapeutic work out is ideal for yogis who want to partake in a more adventurous workout with the intent to have fun, build trust and create community.
-We offer AcroYoga as a Series and /or Workshops throughout the year, so check our website regularly and join our newsletter at the bottom of the website to see when you can sign up for these special events.
+We offer AcroYoga as a Series and /or Workshops throughout the year, so check our website regularly and join our newsletter to see when you can sign up for these special events.

 The most talked about style of Hot Yoga is called Bikrim, defined by a 26-pose series, which is always done in the same order that takes place in a room with temperatures 105 degrees Fahrenheit plus 40% added humidity and can only be practiced in a licensed Bikram Studio.
 The heat helps detoxify the body, keep connective tissue and muscles warm, and can also keep your mind focused.
 Other popular styles in this category are Baron Baptist Power Vinyasa, Ashtanga Yoga, and Sun Stone Yoga.
 There is a wide range of temperatures for hot yoga but most aim between 90-105 degrees.
 If this sounds good to you, then you'll enjoy finding plenty of intensity and challenge in our Heated Power Yoga classes.
+We currently don't have any Hot Yoga classes on our weekly schedule, please check back in the future.

 Developed by B.K.S Iyengar (December 14, 1918 - August 20, 2014), this style of Hatha Yoga emphasizes alignment and from using special yoga props like blocks, straps, tables, chairs, and bolsters to help the body into therapeutic poses for every age group.
 Iyengar yoga appeals to beginners and advanced practitioners alike.
 Try our Basic Yoga classes if this appeals to you.

 Meditation is a key component to any yoga class.
 The quiet practice is often introduced at the beginning and end of our yoga classes.
 Meditation encourages a clearing of the mind and can bring about emotional healing and serenity.
 Each class at Crescent Yoga Studio will end with a period of quiet time in Final Relaxation called Savasana.
-For more instruction and meditation techniques try our Restorative Yoga classes.
+For more instruction and meditation techniques try our Restorative Yoga & Yin Yoga classes.
 If you are wanting more, we offer Meditation Series & Workshops through out the year, please check our Community Events and join our newsletter a the bottom of the website to see when you can sign up for these upcoming events.

 Yoga has merged with many exercise modalities over the years, like dance.
 Nia is a sensory-based movement practice that draws from martial arts, dance arts and healing arts.
 It empowers people of all shapes and sizes by connecting the body, mind, emotions and spirit.
 We offer Nia as well as Bellydancing as a Series and /or Workshops throughout the year, so check our website regularly and join our newsletter at the bottom of the website to see when you can sign up for these special events.